vavas/blog-assets/source/_posts/elixir-built-in-documentation-and-testing-tools.md

 ![car in a wind tunnel testing](http://i.imgur.com/6b4GmhV.jpg) [image source](https://www.carthrottle.com/post/n43v9xq/)

+## TL;DR.
+- Elixir has an amazing built-in feature that let's you test code inside documentation.
+- You don't need to install any tool to write your tests, it's built-in in the language!
+- Elixir has an official dependency that generates a beautiful HTML page for your docs running one simple command.

+---

 One of the first and most impressive characteristics I saw when I started to study Elixir was the powerful yet simple built-in tools to help developers write documentation and tests.

 A very special feature is the called `doctest`, which is a test that lives inside your documentation.
 With such tests, you can assure your docs are up-to-date, because whenever you run your tests, the tests inside your documentation will also be verified. **Really awesome**!